mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 I started the workout in the slow lane as that had the least amount of people in it; that was my second mistake of the morning.
 <!---->
 The lane congestion was as bad as I'd ever seen it at Crystal Pool.
 I finally got out and walked over to the Continous Lane and swam the rest of my time there.
-In total, I got 1600m in but before staring the 5x100m with a buoy set, my time had run out.
+In total, I got 1600m completed but before staring the 5x100m (w/ a buoy) set, my reserved timeslot had run out.

 The forecast had called for rain early this moring but it was dry before I left home and was still dry when I left the pool.
 I took a 35 minute route through Esquimalt to make my way home.
 My legs felt heavy, likely from [yesterday](javascript:flick('tue');).